Skip to content

 The time bin is an optional parameter that specifies a time bin in seconds to bin the calcium traces and event rates.
 If the time bin is not provided, the files will be processed at the original sampling rate.

-Rescaling method
+Rescaling Method

 There are three options to rescale the calcium traces and event rates, which can be selected independently.